 Slightly forward of this, inside her body appears a dark area which is known as the gravid spot.
 It is, in fact, equivalent to the womb, but unlike mammals, the egg is not attached to the mother’s body and fed by her directly.

 Each egg contains an embryo and is well furnished with nutritive elements, provided by the mother's system, on which the developing embryo feeds during its development.
-However, recent studies show that there is a symbiotic relationship between the mother and the developing fry with an exchange of fluids, the total extent if which is still under investigation.
+Research has shown show that there is generally no parental care exhibited by this species.

 More Pet Fish Species and Further Research